prorev/prorev.github.io/_posts/2020-01-11-list-of-all-git-commands.md

 fetch                reflog
 ```

-If you would like to practice your memory of commands you may take this [quiz](https://programming-review.com/gitquiz)
+If you would like to practice to list commands you may take this [quiz](https://programming-review.com/gitquiz).